 After working closely with the association and non-profit markets over the years, I have discovered one ubiquitous trend that never fades… people always want to do more with less money.

 Is that a bad thing?
 Absolutely not.
 Many corporations are also adopting this philosophy, even though our national economy is improving and overall revenues are on the rise.
-The need for prudence is still universal, so what can be done to achieve this balance with an event?
+The need for prudence is still universal, so what can be done to achieve this balance with a live event production?

 A client once told me, “I want a nice event, but not too nice.
 I don’t want to spend a ton of money, but I don’t want it to look like I didn’t spend a ton of money.
 The most important thing is for everyone to be able to see and hear, I guess.”